delphicventurescode/POLYGLOT_POET_WR__polyglotPoetWorldRecord__public/LIN1__LinuxMachine/README.md

 # README

 #### DEVNOTE
-Please note that this project is managed via the BrandyWine / Baranduin Linux machine.
+Please note that this project is managed via the BrandyWine / Baranduin Linux machine. #InternalNote

 [+]